nexgen999/gbe_fork/post_build/README.release.md

 ---

+## Overlay warnings:

+These configuration files allow disabling various overlay warnings:
+* `disable_overlay_warning_forced_setting.txt`:
+   - disable the warning for the usage of any file `force_*.txt` in the overlay
+   - unlocks the settigs menu, this may result in an undesirable output
+* `disable_overlay_warning_bad_appid.txt`: disable the warning for bad app ID (when app ID = 0) in the overlay
+* `disable_overlay_warning_local_save.txt`: disable the warning for using local save in the overlay
+* `disable_overlay_warning_any.txt`: all the above

+Check the exaxmple files in the `steam_settings` folder

+---

+## Auto accept game/lobby invites:

+When the overlay is enabled and working, you can bypass it and auto-accept invites (lobby or game) from a list of Steam IDs (SteamID64 format).
+The configuration file `auto_accept_invite.txt` allows you to do that, add each SteamID64 on a separate line.

+Check the exaxmple file in the `steam_settings` folder

+---

 ## More configurations:
 Due to the various changes and additions, it became tedious to document everything,
 so it is recommended to check each example file in the `steam_settings` folder.